You can't directly use your PuTTY's key in Linux's OpenSSH because the keys are of different formats.

 from the menu.

-There's an old and new types of SSH key file format and will be automatically be determined based on the key's type except if you choose Export OpenSSH key (force new file format).
+There are an old and new types of SSH key file formats and will be automatically be determined based on the key's type except if you choose Export OpenSSH key (force new file format).

 Select the location and file name for your OpenSSH